An example of asymptotically Chow unstable manifolds with constant scalar curvature: The derivatives of the Hilbert series

 holds for each $i=1,\dots,m$ by Theorem \ref{thm:41}.
-Hence we easily see the proposition by the chain rule. \end{proof} The left hand side of \eqref{eq:hil} for Nill-Paffenholz's is computable with computer.
+Hence we easily see the proposition by the chain rule. \end{proof}

+The left hand side of \eqref{eq:hil} for the toric Fano 7-fold associated with (\ref{eq:vertices_fano_polytope}) is computable with computer.
 The combinatorial data we need is in Appendix.
 For example, in consequence of the Maple calculation, we can see

 for $(n_1,n_2,n_3,n_4,n_5,n_6,n_7)=(1,2,3,4,5,6,7).$